Copyright 2018-2022 Xanadu Quantum Technologies Inc.

 This submodule contains the discrete-variable quantum operations that are the

-core parameterized gates for qutrits.
+core parametrized gates for qutrits.

 """